MionKit/mion/README.md

 ## `Opinionated`

-MikroKit opinions might not always be the best, but are always taken with quick development and fast code execution and minimum abstractions in mind.
-_Simplicity is the best pattern_.
+MikroKit opinions might not always be the best or suit every scenario, but are always taken with quick development, fast code execution and minimum abstractions in mind. _Simplicity can be the best pattern_.

 - Convention over configuration.
 - Prioritizes developer friendliness and performance over existing conventions.